I’ve been living nomadically since 2014, staying in my fair share of both Airbnbs and hotels. So, which is better?

 - Are you traveling with a large group or a family?
 Airbnb can work great here because you can rent entire houses with many rooms.
 Alternatively, you could try to get connecting rooms at a hotel, but I think it’ll cost more.

 I hope that helps you decide!
-And if you’d like to give Airbnb a try, click here to get $40 toward your first Airbnb stay.
+And if you’d like to give Airbnb a try, click here to get started and earn about $40 of Airbnb credit to use towards your first stay!.
 Or, check out Booking.com if you’d prefer a hotel.

 For more Airbnb tips, be sure to check out these posts: